-Godot uses Scons to build.
+Godot uses SCons to build.
 We love it, we are not changing it for anything else.
 We are not even sure other build systems are up to the task of building Godot.
 We constantly get requests to move the build system to CMake, or Visual Studio, but this is not going to happen.
-There are many reasons why we have chosen SCons over other alternatives and are listed as follows:
+There are many reasons why we have chosen SCons over other alternatives, for example:

-- Godot can be compiled for a dozen different platforms.
-All PC platforms, all mobile platforms, many consoles, and many web-based platforms (such as HTML5 and Chrome PNACL).
+Godot can be compiled for a dozen different platforms: all PC platforms, all mobile platforms, many consoles, and WebAssembly.

-So, please get at least a little familiar with it if you are planning to build Godot yourself.
+So, please try to keep an open mind and get at least a little familiar with it if you are planning to build Godot yourself.

 Godot's build system will begin by detecting the platforms it can build for.
 If not detected, the platform will simply not appear on the list of available platforms.
 The build requirements for each platform are described in the rest of this tutorial section.

 scons.
 If no platform is specified,

 SCons will detect the target platform automatically based on the host platform.